Intelligence agency: Objectives

 There is a distinction between "security intelligence" and "foreign intelligence".
-Security intelligence pertains to domestic threats (e.g., terrorism, espionage).
+Security intelligence pertains to domestic threats, including terrorism and espionage.
 Foreign intelligence involves information collection relating to the political, or economic activities of foreign states.

-Some agencies have been involved in assassination, arms trafficking, coups d'état, and the placement of misinformation (propaganda) as well as other covert and clandestine operations, in order to support their own or their governments' interests.
+Some agencies have been involved in assassination, arms trafficking, coups d'état, and the placement of misinformation propaganda and other covert and clandestine operations to support their own or their governments' interests.